-In January, we will be launching a far-reaching consultation, looking again at everything we do, in the context of the climate and ecological emergency.
-This review will include our approach to both teaching and research.
-We hope you will join this conversation and share your thoughts and expertise.
+Over the coming months, we will be looking again at everything we do, in the context of the climate and ecological emergency.

 "As a University community, we acknowledge the considerable impact that our activities have on the local, national and global environment, and that we have a responsibility to act decisively."

 "Protecting the environment and caring about our future and the next generation's future is everybody's responsibility, simply because we live here on Earth."